-Custer Gallatin National Forest headwaters provide high quality water for plants, fish and fish wildlife, and to users on and off the national forest in support of municipal drinking water, agriculture, recreation and stock growers.
-Groundwater resources provide base flow, and maintain water quality at a level that sustains the biological, physical, and chemical integrity of aquatic systems and the survival, growth, reproduction, and mitigation of native aquatic species.
+Custer Gallatin National Forest headwaters provide high quality water for plants, fish, and wildlife, and to users on and off the national forest in support of municipal drinking water, agriculture, recreation, and stock growers.
+Groundwater resources provide base flow and maintain water quality at a level that sustains the biological, physical, and chemical integrity of aquatic systems and the survival, growth, reproduction, and migration of native aquatic species.
 Plan direction supports native fish, aquatic habitat, riparian areas, water quality, water quantity, and the conservation watershed network.
-Plan guidance is divided into three sections: Watershed and Aquatics, Riparian Management Zones and Conservation Watershed Network.
-The conservation watershed network and priority watersheds under the Watershed Condition Framework can be found in appendix C, which goes into more depth regarding strategies to protect and restore native fish and water quality.